 3. Practice clear communication in team settings

 Some MMI stations are designed to evaluate your ability to work in a team setting, as medical students and physicians must work cooperatively with other members of their healthcare team.
-Since medical errors and interpersonal conflicts are often rooted in miscommunication, preparing for an MMI should involve honing your communication skills.
+Since medical errors and interpersonal conflicts are often rooted in miscommunication, preparing for a multiple mini interview should involve honing your communication skills.
 Practice clearly delineating tasks in group settings, checking that all members understand their given responsibilities, and addressing conflict with open-ended questions that demonstrate willingness to consider alternative viewpoints.
 When facing a disagreement, for example, you might respond with, “I’d like to better understand how you’re feeling.
 Can you tell me more about it?”
 And dividing tasks might involve stating which tasks you’re interested in completing, and then compromising with your partner to find a division of responsibility that fits you both.
 Aim for concision, openness, and clarity in your communication, and team-oriented MMI stations will seem less intimidating.

 4. Have a concise answer to the question, “Why medicine?”